ECMWFCode4Earth/MaLePoM/README.md

-malepom
+MaLePoM
 ==============================

 MaLePoM (Machine Learning for Pollution Monitoring) is part of ECMWF's European Summer of Weather Code 2021 event.
+Through this project we aim to improve the spatial and temporal accuracy of emissions estimates for NOx by constructing a machine learning model using suitable proxy data.

 Project Organization
 ------------